-Moxon scored nearly 30,000 runs in all forms of the game in his 18-year playing career, and he is now Yorkshire’s director of professional cricket, heading up the county’s backroom staff.
+Moxon scored nearly 30,000 runs in all forms of the game in his 18-year playing career, between 1980 and 1997, and he is now Yorkshire’s director of cricket, heading up the county’s backroom staff.

 Sandwiched in between his two coaching spells at Headingley, he spent six seasons as the first-team coach at Durham between 2001 and 2007.

 Barnsley-born Moxon scored 45 first-class hundreds as a player – 41 of them for Yorkshire – but it should have been 46.

 His highest Test score was 99 against New Zealand at Auckland in 1988, but he was robbed of three runs early in his innings when the umpire adjudged a sweep that he hit as leg-byes.